 Volkswagen's Mini Vader meets Darth Vader

-AdFreak is your daily blog of the best and worst of creativity in advertising, media, marketing and design.
+AdFreak is a daily blog of the best and worst of creativity in advertising, media, marketing and design.
 Follow us as we celebrate (and skewer) the latest, greatest, quirkiest and freakiest commercials, promos, trailers, posters, billboards, logos and package designs around.
-Edited by Adweek's Tim Nudd and David Griner.
+Edited by Adweek's Tim Nudd.

 The Max Page story continues, as the 6-year-old little Darth Vader from Deutsch's Volkswagen spot meets James Earl Jones, the real Darth Vader.
 Max to Jones: "What is thy bidding, my master?"